howerj/liblisp/liblisp.md

 The format of what occurs in an error message should not be counted on, it is purely for the users benefit.

-### Example code

-The library has example code in the repository it is hosted in:

 ### List of primitives, special forms and predefined symbols

 Here follows a complete list of all symbols and primitives used within the